 When you obtain a contract and compare umbrella company vs limited company, you must make your choice.
 However, there is no right or wrong choice, and it will all depend on your individual circumstances.

-Your best option will be to contract through an umbrella company if:
+In terms of umbrella or limited company, your best option will be to contract through an umbrella option if:

 - The majority of your work will be mainly inside IR35.